 Suresha’s father, Mudirangappara Beerappa, is highly supportive.
 “After Suresha got training on good agricultural practices and the business associated with it, we started changing our farming system.
 It is now yielding handsome revenue.
 Earlier we were not as organized.
 Now Suresha, my wife, and I discuss our plans together and plan activities that are more profitable and at the same time better for farm health.
 Suresha’s training has been eye-opening for my whole household.”

-To date, 30 Fellows have graduated from CAF’s six-month program.
-These rising agripreneurs have been trained not only transform their own farms, but also to launch other agribusinesses that can support a healthy agricultural market.
-Among the first batch of graduates you can meet dairy farmers, mushroom producers, drip irrigation engineers, and vermicompost providers, among other professionals.
+The graduates of the CAF program have been trained not only transform their own farms, but also to launch other agribusinesses that can support a healthy agricultural market.
+Among the first batch of graduates you can meet dairy farmers, mushroom producers, drip irrigation engineers, and vermicompost providers, and other professionals.
 This diversity will directly help build the business support infrastructure needed to facilitate further agricultural development within the community for a more prosperous future.